bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 October 29, 2004

 When I first spied a pair of peaks in the Highwood Range from Lineham Ridge, I was drawn to climbing them the following week.
-I called them "Lineham Twin Peaks," but after posting my trip report, Andrew Nugara summited a series of connected peaks starting with the ascent of Peak 618951.
+I called them "Lineham Twin Peaks," but after posting my trip report, Andrew Nugara summited a series of connected peaks starting with the ascent of the first peak, 618951.
 He calls those peaks "Lineham Creek Peaks."

 From the valley, it appeared the second peak could be easily reached via the 250 m ridge connecting to 618951.
 But looks are deceiving.
 To our disappointment, Dinah and I were only able to reach the lower peak, 618951.
-We couldn't get safely close to the edge because of snow to study it, but there appeared to be a big drop to the connecting ridge.
+We couldn't get safely close to the edge to study the higher peak because of snow, but there appeared to be a big drop to the connecting ridge.
 Steep, snow-covered slabs lead up to the second peak.

-To reach the lower peak, we followed Lineham Creek trail following the description in Kananaskis Country Trail Guide.
-We reached the confluence and crossed Lineham Creek after an hour and half.
+To reach the lower peak, we followed Lineham Creek trail described in Kananaskis Country Trail Guide.
+An hour and a half after starting, we reached the confluence and crossed Lineham Creek.
 Minutes later, we left the main trail and struck out east on a side trail that followed a semi-forested gully.
-We left this trail to head up through forest to the ridge, but as we learned on the return trip, it's easier to stay on the side trail.
+We left this trail to head up through forest to the ridge, but as we learned on our descent, it's easier to stay on the side trail.
 It turns northeast and leads to a basin at 610942.
 From there it's a matter of following the ridge to Peak 618951.
 The ascent took four hours (the descent took 3.5 hours as it was a nice day so we took our time).

 There was no cairn and it was far too cold to stay long enough to build one.
 Maybe the next person up can build one!